fsImageries/shaderHelper-maya/README.md

 Simple GUI for converting legacy maya shaders to, for the time being, aiStandardSurface shaders.
 Comes with convenient functionality for selecting and editing nodes and shaders.

 INSTALLATION:
-  -open the terminal, CMD on win
+  - open the terminal, CMD on win

+  - enter python and the path to install.py

+    -optional, `python install.py path/to/the/desired/mayaPref`   eg:`/Users/user/Library/Preferences/Autodesk/maya/2020`

+    -optional, `-s shelf_name`   enter the name of the shelf where the GUI button should be placed

 USAGE: